sourcegraph/about/handbook/sales/salesforce.md

 ### Associating NPS submissions with opportunities

-SDRs are responsible for associating new NPS submissions to their corresponding opportunities.
+SDRs are responsible for associating new NPS submissions to their corresponding Account and Contact Records.
-- Find the lead on SFDC using the email address used in submitting the survey.
+- Find the Account and Contact using the email address used in submitting the survey.
 - Convert it into a contact with the existing opportunity and account.

+If the account and contact don't exist, convert the lead to create a new account/contact.
+If they do exist, make sure to merge the lead into the existing account/contact upon conversion.

 ## HubSpot and Salesforce